 Patrol assigned area to prevent fish and game law violations.
 Investigate reports of damage to crops or property by wildlife.
 Compile biological data.

-- Participate in search-and-rescue operations and in firefighting efforts.
+- Participate in search-and-rescue operations.

 People who work in this occupation generally have the interest code: RI.